-§354.28 Minimum Thresholds. (b) The description of minimum thresholds shall include the following: (3) How minimum thresholds have been selected to avoid causing undesirable results in adjacent basins or affecting the ability of adjacent basins to achieve sustainability goals.
+- (b) The description of minimum thresholds shall include the following: - (3) How minimum thresholds have been selected to avoid causing undesirable results in adjacent basins or affecting the ability of adjacent basins to achieve sustainability goals.

-The minimum thresholds for the chronic lowering of groundwater levels sustainability indicator allow groundwater levels to decline beloware based on historical low levels ingroundwater elevations, which is considered protective of both the eastern half of Mound Basin and the adjacent Oxnard Basin.
+The minimum thresholds for the chronic lowering of groundwater levels sustainability indicator are based on historical low groundwater elevations, which is considered protective of both the Mound Basin and the adjacent Oxnard Basin.
 Deeper groundwater levels could potentially increase underflow into the Mound Basin from the Oxnard and/or Santa Paula Basins (or decrease underflow to the Oxnard Basin), which could potentially contribute to undesirable results in those Basins.
-However, as noted in Section 4.4.2.1 above, the length of time that groundwater levels could remain below historical lows would be limited in order to prevent undesirable results for land subsidence in the western half of the Mound basin; therefore, the potential effect on the adjacent Basins is considered small.
 Underflow between the basins will be estimated during Plan implementation using groundwater level data near the basin boundary and numerical modeling to evaluate whether the minimum thresholds are unduly impacting sustainable management of the Oxnard Basin.